davaoio/docker-php/README.md

 https://github.com/docker-library/php/blob/5992cb02fa5b3d76baffad60d94052a805958553/7.3/buster/apache/Dockerfile

 `docker-compose` is only used for local development.
 It allows us to have a complete environment for testing.
 It links up the `src/` directory to `/var/www/html/` inside the container.
 So you just need to save your code and can refresh the browser to pick up the changes.

+## Future Ideas

+- `/` - Index endpoint - Return a simple "Hello world"
+- `/error` - Error endpoint - Return a 404 error and log to server